···

 Choosing Not to Try

-If you don't try, you can't miss the mark.
+If you don't try, you can't come up short.
 The logic is airtight.
 But underneath is this ache — knowing you're capable of more but refusing to test it.
-The safety of inaction has its own cost, and it compounds quietly.
+The safety of inaction compounds quietly over months and years.

-Nothing goes out unless it's perfect.
-Which means most things never go out at all.
-The standard isn't about quality — it's about making sure you never come up short.
-But impossible standards create a different kind of stuck.
+Nothing goes out unless it's flawless — which means most things never go out at all.
+The standard isn't about quality.
+It's about making sure no one, including you, can point to a flaw.

-You fill your time with things that can't go wrong — emails, organizing, low-stakes tasks.
+You fill your time with things that can't go wrong — emails, organizing, low-stakes errands.
 It looks productive.
-But the meaningful thing, the one that matters, keeps getting pushed to tomorrow.
+But the meaningful thing, the one that actually matters, keeps getting pushed to tomorrow.

 Missing the mark feels like it proves something about who you are, not just what happened.

-If coming up short was punished or shamed before, avoidance became the safer path.
+If coming up short was shamed before, avoidance became the safer path.

-When worth depends on achievement, any setback threatens everything.
+When value depends on results, any setback threatens the whole structure.

-If only perfection counts, anything less becomes not good enough by default.
+If only perfection counts, anything less registers as total defeat.

 The avoidance might feel rational, but the cost of not trying adds up.
-Over time, it can leave you feeling stuck in a cycle you can't seem to break.
+Over time, it can leave you feeling stuck in a cycle you can't break.

 When You Can't Move Forward